gvp-study/FCND-Motion-Planning/motion_planning.md

 ![AStar-Manhattan-Collinear](/Users/gvp/Documents/GitHub/FCND-Motion-Planning/Docs/AStar-Manhattan-Collinear.png)

+##### Prune using RayTracing

 I experimented with another pruning function using ray tracing using the Bresenham algorithm on the same path points.
-The result was a significant reduction in waypoints from the previous collinearity function.
+The result was a significant reduction in waypoints from the previous prune_path_collinearity function.
 The prune_path_bresenham is shown below and the resulting path with green waypoints is shown below.

 ```python
 def prune_path_bresenham(grid, path):